 OZARK SOUL - regional native plant producer.
-We are a small operation located in rural southern Missouri without a retail outlet.
+We are a small native plant nursery in rural southern Missouri without a retail outlet.
 Our primary venues consist mainly of native plant sales on Saturdays throughout the Ozark region.

 Some of our Sale Events this spring are Pre-Order Only opportunities.